msupply-foundation/msupply_docs/content/health-supply-hub/supplier/registration.md

 ![supplier registration form organisation details](/health-supply-hub/supplier/images/supplier_contact_details.png)

 <div class="note">
 Ensure the primary email here is recorded correctly.
-This is the email [Health Supply Hub](https://health-supply-hub.msupply.org) administrators will use to contact you about your application.
+This is the email that Health Supply Hub administrators will use to contact you about your application.
 </div>

 #### Users